NaNoWriMo Workshop – Your Turn

 I have never once thought it was a waste of time.
 The experience, the LICENSE to let go and simply write whatever I wanted to was thoroughly liberating.
 I needed permission to let go of my preconceived ideas about writing and simply write.
 After crossing that 50,000 word line, I felt free, truly free, to be open and honest with my writing, for the first time in my life.
 I’ll never forget the experience.

 In 2006, I wrote “Reality Check.”
-In fact, I plan on posting excerpts from that WIP on my regular blog every Thursday next month.
 I took a news article and built an entire story around it.
 After crossing that 50,000 word finish line, I realized that the premise, though interesting, was a bit far-fetched.
 Though I still think the idea is cool, I think it might work better for a short story as opposed to a novel-length work.

-This year, I plan on writing a romance story.
-I’ve denied myself the genre I really love the most for long enough.
+In 2009 I wrote a romance story.
+I’d denied myself the genre I love the most for long enough.
 It has nothing to do with the sexy parts, though there is that, but I’ve always been fascinated with relationships in general – just WHY do men and women connect, anyway?

-My story will be based around a NASCAR driver.
-This driver will have two possible love interests to juggle, an old family stigma to overcome, and other jealous, spiteful rivals to dodge.
-It will be fun, dangerous, exciting and sexy all at once.
+My story was based around a NASCAR driver, with two possible love interests to juggle, an old family stigma to overcome, and other jealous, spiteful rivals to dodge.
+I’s fun, dangerous, exciting and sexy all at once.

-And now, I’m tired.
-I’ve talked enough.
+For now though, I’ve talked enough.
 I’m ready to sit back and listen to what ya’ll have to say about YOUR projects.
-So, here are some questions for you, please answer them in the comment section (Or, tomorrow is Say it On Saturday – feel free to talk more about your project then).
+So, here are some questions for you, please answer them in the comment section, or on your own blogs and post a link, we’d love to hear your thoughts.

 1. Do you have an idea for your NaNoWriMo project?